neonmodder123/Netflix-N-Hack/PS4/README.md

 # Netflix N Hack for PS4 (coming soon)

 > [!NOTE]
 > PS4 version requires very specific circumstances to work.
-We have a few workaround described below.
+We have a few workarounds described below.

 ## Compatibility